A scenic landscape with rolling green hills, scattered trees, and distant mountains under a clear blue sky.

 Sauna Instructions

 This video will show you how to operate the sauna at each cottage.
-The most important notes: turn the right knob slowly until you hear once “chunk” and stop immediately.
+The most important notes: turn the right knob slowly to the right until you hear “clunk” twice and then turn the right knob back to the left slowly until you hear one more “clunk” .
 This gives you one hour of heating.
-Let the sauan warm for 20 minutes, then add just 1 or 2 ladles of water slowly over the hot rocks.
-No more than 2 ladles.
+Let the sauna warm for 20 minutes, then add just 1 or 2 ladles of water slowly over the hot rocks.